Alcoholism is a form of alcohol use disorder. It is characterised by the lack of control over drinking alcohol.

 Some people believe that drinking alcohol excessively can cause autism, whether it be directly, or through pregnancy – but we are here to let you know whether this is true or not.

 Autism is a complex spectrum condition that typically presents itself in early childhood and lasts your whole life.

 Autism spectrum disorder (ASD) can affect people differently – it can affect all areas of your life, whether it be your social skills, relationships, communication, moods, and self-regulation.

 People with autism appear to be more likely to have attention deficit hyperactivity disorder (ADHD) – experts think that up to 70% of people with ASD have ADHD.

 It can affect people to varying degrees – some people may only display a few mild symptoms, whereas others may have many debilitating symptoms.
 Many autistic people will have trouble with social interactions or with verbal and non-verbal communication.

 They may become socially withdrawn.
 As ASD is a developmental disorder, the condition involves issues with how you develop from childhood to adulthood – which can present in a wide variety of ways.

 Autism has no cure, although certain measures can be taken to control some of the symptoms of autism.

-The symptoms of autism can vary – and the severity of the symptoms can vary depending on where you sit on the spectrum.
+The symptoms of autism and Asperger Syndrome can vary – and the severity of the symptoms can vary depending on where you sit on the spectrum.